zombocom/rack-timeout/README.markdown

-README is not very out-of-date for this release.
+README is very out-of-date for this release.
 Lots of comments in source though.
 README updates coming before next release.

 Rack::Timeout
 =============